kapishps/proxypass/README.md

 # proxypass
+##*For educational purposes only.*
-This repo contains Python Scripts used to extract password of a particular username and proxyaddress
+This repo contains Python Scripts which can be used to Bruteforce password of squid proxy username.
+  -create a dictionary of words from letters/numbers -extract data from html doc
+  -ping proxy server with login credentials